TEU 'disgusted and horrified' over AUT decision to cut 170 academic jobs

 Salesa said today that two programmes earlier ear-marked for closure – the BA major in Social Sciences, and Certificate in Science and Technology – would now be retained.

-In response to a Herald question, AUT also confirmed that the cuts wouldn't affect Māori and Pasifika academic staff members.
+In response to a Herald question, AUT also confirmed that the cuts wouldn't affect the proportion of Māori and Pasifika academic staff members.

 "Throughout the considerations and proposed changes, AUT's strengthened focus on advancing our Te Tiriti commitments and to reflecting the communities we serve will be sustained," a spokesperson said.